Why do CG elements need special approval?

 If you have any gameworld geography questions, please feel free to contact the Game World Committee.
 (And the head of that Committee is on the Events Committee.)

-Figures of significant distinction (and this includes royalty, important nobles, Collegiates, and the like) should probably get approval.
-Again, this rarely affects the EC's opinion of your proposal; we just want to add your material to the CG canon.
+Figures of significant distinction (and this includes royalty, nobles, bishops, Collegiates, and the like) should get included in your proposal.
+It's not that Quest is likely to vote you down; in fact, this rarely affects the EC's opinion of your proposal at all.
+Instead, we just want to add your person(s) to the CG canon.

-Lastly, if you're going to have a god/dess show up, please get that approved, too.
+Lastly, if you're going to have a god/dess show up, please include that in your proposal, too.
 We try to play it spare with direct manifestations of the divine – that's part of why we have luminaries and celestials for GMs to use!
+(Which is to say, you don't need to get any approval to use a luminary or celestial.)

 All CG games are pre-approved for some treasure; GMs don't need to propose for this.
 "Treasure" here means coins, jewelry and similar items that can be sold out-of-game for coins, and potions from the standard potion list at standard potion sale price (using the "Selling" rules for selling potions out-of-game).